How to Use Spanish Accent Marks Correctly

 Here are some of the Spanish words that contain the diéresis:

-In fact, in Spanish, we use the term tilde as a general term for the acute accent mark, as we’ll see below.
-We actually call this wavy line over the ñ una virgulilla, or sometimes we use the word tilde in Spanish but always by qualifying it by saying una tilde de la n.
+In Spanish, we use the word tilde as a general term for the acute accent mark, as we’ll see below.
+We actually call this wavy line over the ñ as virgulilla, or sometimes we use the word tilde in Spanish but always by qualifying it by saying una tilde de la n.

 There are no words in Spanish that start with the letter ñ.
 These are some common Spanish words that include the letter “ñ”:

-Acute accents are the most common accents in Spanish.
+The acute accent is by far the most common of all Spanish accent marks, and it’s the one learners spend the most time mastering.
 Normally, this accent is called el acento or la tilde in Spanish.

 Acentos are used only with the vowels: á, é, í, ó and ú.
 This Spanish accent mark can never be present more than once per word, as it is used to stress a specific syllable.
 This means that the vowel bearing the tilde should be stressed in speech, whether it’s pronounced louder or longer.